Jarmo2/100_days_of_code_coding/day-83/readme.md

 This course finalises with 20 challenges covering all aspects which were introduced during this course.

-This project covers the challenge from day 83 (first challenge).
+This project covers the challenge from day 83 (third challenge).
 One of those challenges was building my own website: https://jarmo2.github.io/
 On this website you can find all the projects I have built inspired by _100 days of code_.
 The instructions given for this project were as follows: